Types of Engineering

 Chemical Engineering (ChemE)

 If you love chemistry and also want to go into engineering, then this is the type of engineering for you.
-ChemE is purely the synthesis of chemistry and engineering, and some of the typical industrial products designed by chemical engineers include pharmaceuticals and cosmetics.
+ChemE is the synthesis of chemistry and engineering, and some of the typical industrial products designed by chemical engineers include pharmaceuticals, cosmetics, food, paints, and fuels.

 Civil Engineering (CE)

-This is the type of engineering that most non-engineers think of when they hear the term "engineering."
-As the name suggests, civil engineers design to fulfill civic needs.
-This can range from building bridges to laying out roadways to timing traffic lights or to even the construction of buildings and park facilities.
+This is the type of engineering that many non-engineers think of when they hear the term "engineering."
+As the name suggests, civil engineers design to fulfill public needs.
+This can range from building bridges to laying out roadways to timing traffic lights, water and sewage treatment, or the construction of buildings and park facilities.

 Georgia Tech's Civil Engineering Department